Matt Wesolowski: Six Stories series

 Six Stories was published by Orenda Books in 2016, about elusive journalist Scott King who creates a podcast about the unsolved murder of a teenager in Northern England.
 Reviews for Six Stories were mostly positive.
 Doug Johnstone wrote for The Big Issue that "Wesolowski evokes the ominous landscape and eerie atmosphere with sharp, direct prose."
 Six Stories was followed by Hydra (2017), Changeling (2018), Beast (2018), Deity (2020), and Demon (2021).
 Each book in the series is written as a new series in the fictional true-crime investigation podcast "Six Stories" by Scott King.
 In a review by Sublime Horror, Deity is described as the "most gripping and thought-provoking yet."

 Accolades

 Matt Wesolowski won the Pitch Perfect competition at Bloody Scotland Crime Writing Festival in 2015.
 For his novel Changeling he was shortlisted for the Theakston Old Peculiar Crime Novel of the Year in 2019 and the 2019 Amazon Publishing Readers' Award for Best Thriller and Best Independent Voice.
 His novel Beast won the Amazon Publishing Award for Best Independent Voice in 2020.

 Personal life

-Matt Wesolowski lives in Newcastle-Upon-Tyne with his wife and son.
+Matt Wesolowski lives in Newcastle-upon-Tyne with his fiancé and son.